Fabric Painting: How to Paint Upholstery

 As you can see in the picture above, the paint will soak into the fabric while it dries.
 To achieve a more opaque look, give the first coat about 1 hour to dry, then apply a second coat.

 This step is optional.
-If you want to add a little more protection or help soften the finish, apply a thin coat of Natural Wax and buff it dry.
+If you want to add a little more protection or help soften the finish, apply a thin coat of Clear Wax and buff it dry.

 Did you enjoy our video tutorial?
 Want to know how to finish your fabric painting?
 Make sure to Subscribe to our channel to get access to all our videos and stay tuned to learn all about waxing fabric!